mlpack/mlpack/doc/user/bindings/cli.md

         [--output_file <string>]
 ```

 An implementation of Kernel Principal Components Analysis (KPCA).
 This can be used to perform nonlinear dimensionality reduction or preprocessing on a given dataset.
-[Detailed documentation](#kernel_pca_detailed-documentation)
+[Detailed documentation](#kernel_pca_detailed-documentation).